Please note that all news updates from CUPE BC, BCPSEA etc. are located under the tab “News”.

-The next CUPE General Meeting will take place via ZOOM on February 20th.
+The next CUPE General Meeting will be held via ZOOM on May 15th.
 Registration will be through Employee Connect/Workshops.
 We will send out an email to ALL CUPE once it is posted.

 The Union has received a few phone calls from CEAs who have attended staff meetings at their schools and thought they were being paid to attend the meetings because of the SIA (Service Improvement Allocation) Fund.